Are You Struggling?

 Types of Depression

 Depression is not all the same.
-There are different types of depression.
+Learn more about the different recognized types:

 - Major Depression – this is when a person struggles with multiple symptoms listed above for more than 2 weeks straight.
-Major depression manifests in different ways with different people, including melancholy, anxiousness, and agitation.
+It manifests in different ways with different people, including melancholy, anxiousness, and agitation.

 - Bipolar Disorder – also called “manic depression”, is indicated by extreme moods and mood swings.
 There are really high “ups”, and very low “downs”.
 During the down phases, the person will struggle with major depression.